Harnessing AI-powered virtual cells to fight diseases of aging

 Bo Wang

-Advisor, Prof U. Toronto, Inventor of the cell simulator single-cell-GPT (scGPT)1
+Senior advisor, Prof University of Toronto, Inventor of the cell simulator single-cell-GPT (scGPT)1

 1. Cui & Wang, Nature Methods 2024